top of page

 As the elderly population BOOMS an ever greener crop of young adults struggle to attain a solid financial footing.
 Family members begin to find themselves in the position of caring both for their children (children’s children) and parents simultaneously.
 Being sandwiched is taxing both emotionally and financially, but being sandwiched is also rewarding.
 You just need a little preparation while considering all the angles.

-Here are FIVE Home Baked Recipes for Cooking Up
+Here are FIVE Home Baked Recipes for Cooking Up The Perfect Sandwich Generation in Your Home:

 1. The Bread - Strong Family Bonds